Posted on June 3, 2015 in Teen Drug Addiction

 Recent findings from an American research group point toward lasting changes in memory function in teenagers who heavily consume marijuana for no more than three years.

 Current research indicates that teenagers who use marijuana, a drug largely viewed as safe or relatively harmless, can develop a range of serious problems, especially when they qualify as heavy or habitual consumers.
 In a study published in March 2015 in the journal Hippocampus, researchers from three U.S. institutions explored the consequences of heavy marijuana use during adolescence for long-term function in a brain area called the hippocampus, which plays a central role in normal memory processing.
-These researchers concluded that teenagers affected by diagnosable cannabis abuse/addiction (i.e., cannabis use disorder) undergo memory-related structural and functional changes that persist into adulthood.
+These researchers concluded that teenagers affected by diagnosable cannabis abuse/addiction (i.e., cannabis use disorder) undergo memory-related structural and functional changes that persist into adulthood, unless they seek timely treatment for cannabis addiction.

 Teenagers, Marijuana and Cannabis Use Disorder